DXFrance/data-hackathon/README.md

-# back2hack
+# Data Hackathon resources

-Documentation on tools you may want to use during the http://back2hack.bemyapp.com/ hackathon
+Documentation on tools you may want to use during data hackathons that leverage Microsoft Azure.

-please refer to the doc folder for additional docs
+Please refer to the doc folder for additional docs